-The three Pastors and their Wives who have served Holy Trinity.
+Three of the four Pastors who have served Holy Trinity, along with their wives.
 This picture was taken on December 1, 2002 as we celebrated the 40th Anniversary of the congregation.
 They are from the left: Rev. H.L.
-Bernthal and his wife Dolores; Rev. Eugene Pennekamp and his wife Ellen; and the current pastor, Rev. Gordon Besel and his wife Shirley.
+Bernthal and his wife Dolores; Rev. Eugene Pennekamp and his wife Ellen; and the most-recent pastor, Rev. Gordon Besel and his wife Shirley.

 The History of

 Holy Trinity Evangelical Lutheran Church of Rogers, Arkansas counts its official age from December 2, 1962.
 On that day a small and young congregation was officially organized.
 The service, commencing at 3:00 p.m. on the First Sunday in Advent, was held in the newly dedicated church on Highway 102, north of the city proper.
 The Rev. Paul Janke of Salem Lutheran Church in Springdale, Arkansas served as the interim pastor and conducted the service.
 Holy Trinity began with a membership of 60 communicants and 29 children for a total of 89 souls.
 These were officially received into membership as charter members at this organizational service.